 Due to the Trash Levy failure in 2012, the expenses to collect leaves are not reimbursed to the General Fund and now an unfunded additional expense to Miami Township's budget.
 Modifications to the Leaf Collection program are necessary to minimize the negative monetary impact on the General Fund budget.
 The programs budget has been reduced from over $100,000 in 2009 to approximately $75-90,000 in 2014 and beyond.
 Reduction in funding resonates through a reduction in services, but the Public Works Department continually assesses operations to maximize efficiency.

-The program will initially consist of two complete rounds of leaf collection, but adjustments to the schedule will be made necessary.
-The final round will begin after November 27th, 2017.
-Please have all leaves curbside by November 27th to ensure leaves are collected regardless of the actual day crews arrive on your street.
+The program will initially consist of two complete rounds of leaf collection, but adjustments to the schedule will be made if necessary.
+The final round will begin after November 26th, 2018.
+Please have all leaves curbside by November 26th to ensure leaves are collected regardless of the actual day crews arrive on your street.
 The Board of Trustees may elect to extend the program if atypical leaf fall occurs throughout the township.

 Crews will begin the final round in the Huber subdivision and work north to south completing all roadways.
 Due to continued budgetary constraints, the street sweeper will not be incorporated into the collection program.
 Once leaf collection on roadways concludes, crews will concentrate on debris removal in the 2,400 storm water inlets and will be converting vehicles for use in winter weather operations.
 Please contact Rumpke Customer Service after 1/1/2018 at (800) 828-8171for questions regarding disposal of leaves after crews have completed the final round of collection.